 - Maintain good hygiene.

 - Do not wear makeup or hair gel.
-As you sweat and work with others, it will smear and look funny, contaminate the mats and uniforms, and burn people's eyes.
+As you sweat and work with others, these will smear and look funny, contaminate mats and uniforms, and burn people's eyes.

 Some rules are especially vital.
 Violating any of the rules typically results in eternal banishment:

-- Do not take anything that is not your own from the dōjō.
+- Do not take anything that is not yours from the dōjō.

 - Do not come to class while intoxicated.

 - Do not poison the dōjō with drama.
 Drama only hinders everyone’s training.
-If you have problems with another student, speak to the instructor or resolve your issues outside of class.
+If you have problems with another student, speak to the instructor and/or resolve your issues outside of class.

-- Do not persistently disrespect any of the other students, even when outside of the dōjō.
+- Do not persistently disrespect any student, even outside of the dōjō.